rocky-linux/documentation/docs/labs/systems_administration_I/lab5-networking.md

     ip --brief link show macvtap2
     ```

-    Note the UP state of the `macvtap` interface in the output.
+    Note the output's UP state of the `macvtap` interface.

     !!!
 Question